zmotan/Streamlabs-Chatbot-Give-command-for-Youtube/README.md

 $points = how many points giver currently have<br />
 $currency = currency name (set in chatbot)<br />
 $command = command name<br />

+4.20.69 Patch Notes:
+- Fix: Users can have multiple spaces next to each other

+API limits:
+- If user's first letter is @ you have to tag it or use another @ infront to detect the correct user.
+(Example: user= @ndrei -> usage= "!give @@ndrei 69"
+- If there are 2 users with exactly same name the points will be added to the first detected user in the viewer list.